 Practical Reasons to Spoil Your Cat

 Christmas morning can be stressful, especially if you are doing any holiday hosting.
-The extra activities in your home can really throw a wrench into your cat’s regular routines.
+The extra activities and traffic in your home can really throw a wrench into your cat’s regular routines.

 Prevent anxiety, stress, and destructive behaviours by getting your cat toys, scratchers or even chews to help keep their mind off of all the Christmas commotion.